aaronmams/jekyll-now/_posts/2017-04-19-United Airlines part 1: corporate socialists.md

 Yes United Airlines was monumentally stupid in their handling of the situation on flight 3411.
 But the system we have in place for handling these types of incidents is equally stupid.
 Specifically, in the event of an overbooking event and the absence of any passenger volunteering to get bumped in exchange for some penny-ante compensation, airlines are actually allowed to select passengers for removal.
 And in the event of such an occurrence, the maximum compensation the a-grieved passenger can demand is 3 times the face value of his/her ticket.
 That is fucking nuts!

-One of the reasons this bother me is the following:
+One of the reasons this bothers me is the following:

 Basically, United Airlines operates inside a system which allows them to reap extraordinary profits from risky behavior when the uncertainty goes their way (some passengers on overbooked flights don't show up) while simultaneously protecting them from the consequences of their risky practices when the uncertainty moves against them.